-United Way works with local nonprofits to address the roots of significant issues in our community.
-United Way works with local nonprofits to address the roots of significant issues in the Lubbock Area.
+United Way works with local nonprofits to address the roots of significant issues in the Concho Valley area.
 This collaborative collective network allows us to wrap our efforts around a problem and tackle it from many angles, producing measurable outcomes that are changing lives in the Concho Valley.

-Alcohol & Drug Abuse Council for the Concho Valley
+Alcohol & Drug Awareness Center for the Concho Valley

 People Served in 2020: 624